Popeye’s Coleslaw (Copycat)

 When it comes to a good fried chicken dinner, the sides can decide which fast food restaurant is your family’s favorite.
 While they all claim to have the best coleslaw, we think Popeye’s Coleslaw is really tasty and it’s one of our top picks.

-This Popeye's Coleslaw is the best coleslaw to go with fried chicken!
-Crispy green cabbage tossed in creamy dressing, easily made in minutes.
+This Popeye's Coleslaw is a perfect crowd-pleasing copycat to go with fried chicken!
+Crispy green cabbage tossed in a quick, creamy dressing.

 Prep Time 10 minutes